 One of the advantages of living in the Greater Phoenix areas is that there are relatively few natural disasters here.
 Hurricanes, tsunamis, earthquakes, tornadoes, avalanches, and floods rarely make an appearance in Phoenix.
-The heat in the Sonoran desert is certainly a factor in the sense of extreme weather, as is our summer monsoon, when we experience thunderstorms, lightning, wind, and rain for about two months.
+The heat in the Sonoran desert is certainly a factor in the sense of extreme weather, as is the summer monsoon, when Phoenix experiences thunderstorms, lightning, wind, and rain for about two months.

-Even though we don't have the most extreme natural disasters here, we experience power outages from time to time.
+Even though there aren't many extreme natural disasters in Phoenix, locals do experience power outages from time to time.
 Utility equipment failure, or the occasional vehicle that wipes out a power pole, usually precipitates a very quick response from both major electricity providers here.
 The summer months bring the most power outages to Phoenix and are usually caused by wind and lightning.
 Microbursts can wreak havoc with above ground utilities, especially those wooden power poles.
-Even when we have severe weather in the Phoenix area, downtime for electricity is not usually very long — from a few minutes to a few hours, depending on the severity of the storm, and how widespread the damage is.
+Even when there is severe weather in the Phoenix area, downtime for electricity is not usually very long—from a few minutes to a few hours, depending on the severity of the storm, and how widespread the damage is.
 The more crews need to be called out to repair damaged equipment, the longer the power outage.
 There have been isolated cases of power outages that have lasted a day or more, but they are rare in Phoenix.

-There are certain things you should have around the house, and everyone in your household should know where they are.
+There are certain things you should have around the house in case you lose power—and everyone in your household should know where they are.